 Ashtanga or Eight-limbed Yoga: – It is a system of yoga transmitted to the modern world by Sri K. Pattabhi Jois (1915-2009).
-It refers to the eight limbs outlined by Patanjali in the Yoga Sutra, which include moral and ethical guidelines, postures, breath work, sense withdrawal, concentration, and meditation.
+It refers to the eight limbs outlined by Patanjali in the Yoga Sutra, which include moral and ethical guidelines, postures, breathwork, sense withdrawal, concentration, and meditation.
 These eight steps basically act as guidelines on how to live a meaningful and purposeful life.
 This method of yoga involves synchronizing the breath with a progressive series of postures.
 This process produces intense internal heat and a profuse, purifying sweat that detoxifies muscles and organs.
-The result is improved circulation, a light and strong body, and a calm mind.
+The result is improved circulation, a light, and a strong body, and a calm mind.

 The explanation of these eight “limbs” will help to give an understanding of the deeper purposes and directions of yoga.

 - Yama: It means control.
-It shows a series of don’ts so that your relationship as well as your energy remains harmonious.
+It shows a series of don’ts so that your relationship, as well as your energy, remains harmonious.
 Thus it provides a peaceful background needed for deep meditation.
 The rules of Yama (the Don’ts) are five: – Non-violence or Ahimsa, Non-lying, Non-stealing, Non-sensuality or Brahmacharya, Non-greed or Non-attachment.

 - Niyama: It means non-control.
 A series of do’s that help in detaching from the world & the ego so that it becomes to let go of the doer in deep meditation.
-The rules of Niyama (the Do’s) are: – Cleanliness, Contentment, Austerity, Self-study or Introspection, Devotion to the Supreme Lord.
+The rules of Niyama (the Do’s) are – Cleanliness, Contentment, Austerity, Self-study or Introspection, Devotion to the Supreme Lord.

 - Pranayama: It means control of breath.
 Prana does mean breath, but only because of the close connection that exists between the breath and the causative flow of energy in the body.
 It increases the ability to hold the breath for a long time so that energy can be controlled.
-By performing these breathing exercises one can hold the energy with in the body.
+By performing these breathing exercises one can hold the energy within the body.